Trump’s Plan to Solve the Opioid Crisis Might Involve Executing Drug Dealers

 Singapore has some of the strictest drug laws in the world.
 Police can perform random drug tests and those who test positive can face years-long sentences.
 Those caught with more than a few grams of certain drugs are presumed to be trafficking, and in higher quantities offenders are sentenced to death.
 In the Philippines, President Rodrigo Duterte instituted a brutal crackdown on both drug dealers and drug users in 2016.
 While the government claims that fewer than 4,000 suspects have been killed, Human Rights Watch puts the number at more than 12,000.

 Trump has made it clear that unlike his predecessor, he has a cosy relationship with Duterte.
-He invited him to visit the White House, ignored questions about human rights abuses during their first meeting in the Philippines, and congratulated him for doing an “unbelievable job on the drug problem” during a phone call.
+He invited him to visit the White House, ignored questions about human-rights abuses during their first meeting in the Philippines, and congratulated him for doing an “unbelievable job on the drug problem” during a phone call.
 It was assumed that this was all part of Trump’s general admiration for authoritarian leaders, but perhaps he’s been taking more specific policy inspiration.